atlp-rwanda/knights-bn-backend/README.md

 `- PATCH /auth/logout - Logout a user`

-`- GET /trips/myRequest - view all my request history`
+`- GET /trips/myRequest - View all my request history`

+`- POST /trips/returnTrip - Create a two way trip.`

 ### Raising an issue
 Click [here](https://github.com/andela/knights-bn-backend/issues/new) to create an issue about this app